 - 1 mix-in (2 cups mashed banana OR 2 cups cinnamon applesauce OR 1 (15 ounce) can pure pumpkin)

 - Preheat oven to 425°F. Spray one (or two) 6 cavity donut pans with non-stick cooking spray and set aside.

 - In a large mixing bowl, stir together the cake mix (just the dry mix, no other ingredients listed on the box) with one of the mix-in options until well combined.
 Transfer the batter to a gallon-size resealable baggie and seal shut.
 Cut a small piece off one corner off the bottom of the baggie and fill each donut ring almost completely full with batter.
 (Should make 12 donuts)

 - Bake for 7-8 minutes or until donuts are set and spring back up when touched.
-Let donuts cool in pan for 5 minutes before removing to a wire rack set over a baking sheet to collect glaze drippings.
+Let donuts cool in pan for at least 5 minutes before removing to a wire rack set over a baking sheet to collect glaze drippings.
 Repeat process with remaining batter if you don't have two donut pans.